LoDAlphA/Eastern-Sun-Rises/readme.txt

 -further buffed Arctic Creeper, Volcanic Creeper and Poison Creeper Synergies to 10% per level

+[CHANGELOG 5.1H]
+- Frost Nova has a new graphical appearance
+- Frost Nova now freezes instead of chilling enemies
+- Replaced Amazon's Fire Wall with Fire Hawk - A clone of the Raven ability which does 100% fire damage
+- Updated/added synergies for Fire Hawk
+- Fixed broken lightning damage on Druid's Raven skill
+- Converted Druid's Bone Spear to Flame Lance
+- Adjusted synergies/damage to new element
+-Replaced Necro Hydra with Ghost Hydra, deals 100% magic damage (thanks to reiyo_oki)

+-

 [Known Bugs]
 Set items get stuck to a color after changing it 2-3 times, logout/login with the char fix this.
 If you using D2Hackit you will get an ingame message everytime you put a dye in your inventory, you can ignore those.
 When reparing Quantity Weapons you sometimes need to repair them multiple times until they are fully repaired Tinkerpoints cant go lower than 4 reamining, that's a limitation, not a bug.